The Simpsons Movie: Box office

 The film earned $30,758,269 on its opening day in the United States making it the 25th-highest, and fifth-highest non-sequel opening day revenue of all time.
 It grossed a combined total of $74,036,787 in its opening weekend on 5,500 screens at 3,922 theaters, reaching the top of the box office for that weekend.
 This made it the tenth-highest revenue of all time, for an opening weekend in July, and highest among non-sequels, and the highest animated TV adaptation of all time, surpassing The SpongeBob SquarePants Movie.
 This outperformed the expectations of $40 million that Fox had for the release.

 It set several American box office records, including highest grossing opening weekend for a non-CG animated film and for a film based on a television series, surpassing Mission: Impossible 2.
 It was also the third-highest grossing opening weekend for an animated film.
 It opened at the top of the international box office taking $96 million from 71 overseas territories, including $27.8 million in the United Kingdom, the second-highest UK opening ever for a 20th Century Fox film.
 It contributed to over half of the record 5.5 million people attending British cinemas that weekend.
 In Australia, it grossed $13.2 million, the third-highest opening weekend in the country, and the highest for an animated film.
 The United Kingdom is the highest-grossing country for the film outside in the United States with a $78.4 million gross overall, with Germany in second place with a $36.3 million gross overall.
-The film closed on December 20, 2007 with a gross of $183.1 million in the United States and a worldwide gross of $536.4 million.
-It was the eighth-highest-grossing film worldwide and the twelfth-highest grossing in the United States of 2007.
+The film closed on December 20, 2007, with a gross of $183.1 million in the United States and a worldwide gross of $536.4 million.
+It was the eighth-highest-grossing film worldwide and the tenth-highest grossing in the United States of 2007.